Adam-Brand/Pooled_Testing_HIV/README.md

 Below are descriptions of programs, documentation and datasets used on this project.

-IMPORTANT: the programs will not run until the working directories and filenames are set up in each of the programs.
-Many of the programs refer to/source other programs, so working directories need to be set appropriately to run.
-Make sure when copying programs to your system that you declare all of the working directories pointing to the correct locations.
-There are comments noting where to set working directories in the programs.
-Search for 'setwd' to find them.
-Also, the method_eval programs need a location to write results to.
-In the 'write.table' statements in those programs, put the desired file path in the quotations before the name of the result file.

 The real data collected from Uganda is not included in the repository.
 All of the code for cleaning/formatting the Uganda data is included, but will not run as expected without the course data file.